open-risk/openNPL/README.md

 ### Prerequisites
 - openNPL requires a working Python 3 installation (including pip)
-- Python >= 3.10
+- Python >= 3.14
-- Django >= 4.0
+- Django >= 5.2
 - The precise python library dependencies are listed in the :doc:`requirements`.txt file.
 - Note: The current User Interface (UI) is desktop oriented and might not work properly in smaller mobile screens
 - openNPL may work with earlier versions of these packages but this has not been tested
-- A linux based system is recommended.
+- A Linux based system is recommended.
 Some tweaks are required for Windows but is in principle also possible to deploy there

 ### Summary of Steps

 Conceptually the required steps are as follows:
 * Step 1.
 Clone the openNPL repository from GitHub
 * Step 2.
 Create a virtual environment